 certified MWBEs and to meet University-established goals for MWBE participation in

 a State contract.

-specific goals are published annually on April 1st at the start of the State fiscal
+goals are published annually on April 1st at the start of the State fiscal year in

 Goals.
 Contract specific goals may also be assigned through the MWBE Goal

 The MWBE Guidance Bulletin, Volume 4 (2014) entitled: “Business Rules